merv1n34k/fastx_toolkit/README.md

 the sequences to reference genomes or other databases using specialized programs.

-Example of such mapping programs are:
+Example of such mapping programs are *(many of them are unmaintained)*:
 * [Blat](http://www.kentinformatics.com/index.asp),
 * [SHRiMP](http://compbio.cs.toronto.edu/shrimp),
 * [LastZ](http://www.bx.psu.edu/miller_lab),